 Students will develop their knowledge and understanding of how to research, design, plan, make and evaluate.
 They will generate, develop, model and communicate their ideas through discussion, annotated sketches and computer-aided design.
 They will improve their confidence and competency in a range of practical skills and techniques by selecting the appropriate tools, equipment and machinery.
-They will use a range of resistant materials to make their own product and they will evaluate existing products as well as assessing their own ability of themselves and the products that they will make.
+They will use a range of resistant materials to make their own product and will evaluate existing products as well as assess their own ability of themselves and the products that they will make.
 They will have opportunities to design and produce work using a laser printer and vinyl plotter cutter.

 In PE, we focus on developing knowledge of key themes as well as skill development.
 Throughout the year we cover topics such as

 We use a variety of activities to provide a wide and varied experience in PE.
 Activities include:

 Pupils will also have the opportunity to learn vital first-aid skills, develop leadership skills and work towards achieving a level one sports award in key stage 4.